AnastasiiaRadaeva/Ft_containers/README.md

 Of course, STL is forbidden.
 You are however allowed to use the STD library.

-### To run you need to write to the terminal "bash run.sh <name of container>"
+### To run tests you need to write to the terminal "bash run.sh 'name of container' "
-  for example "bash run.sh map"
+For example "bash run.sh map"